September 22nd, 2016

 I found this great cheap source for the cable conduit.
 5M is enough to get from the back of the tractor to the front.
 It also fits through the hole in the casting half way along the tractor.
 The wire (Red) then fits inside.
 When using a wire you need a minimum of a 10AMP rating to carry the current to the lights.

-- create and attach clips to hold the cable in place.
+- Create and attach clips to hold the cable in place down the side of the tractor

 Below is a test for suitability of the wire conduit that passes from the light switch behind the dashboard to the number plate bracket on the right rear mudguard.